shithi30/shithi30/README.md

 ## Hi!
 I am Shithi 👋

-I have expertise in the modern Data/Growth analytics, with a knack for cross-functional collaboration.
+I have expertise in the modern Data/Growth analytics stack, with a knack for cross-functional collaboration.
+I have an academic bkg. in Computer Science, and also have research articles presened in intl. conferences.
 I am new to Canada and am looking for roles in the analytics domain.

 <!--
 **shithi30/shithi30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.